 What is Binder Jetting Additive Manufacturing?

 Binder jetting 3D printing is a common additive manufacturing technology used to create parts.
-A binder jetting 3D printer typically uses a print head to distribute liquid binder over layers of powdered binder jetting materials, like plastic or metal, to build a part.
-After binder is applied to the initial layer of powder, the process is repeated until the part is complete.
+To build a part, a binder jetting 3D printer typically uses a print head to distribute liquid binder over layers of powdered binder jetting materials, like plastic or metal.
+After the binder is applied to the initial layer of powder, the process is repeated until the part is complete.

 How is Liquid Metal Printing Different?